syed-faizan-raza/Projects/IOT-Smart_home_automation (with Flask)/README.md

-# Smart Home Automation Using AI
+# Smart Home Automation Using ioT

-A comprehensive AI-powered Smart Home Automation project that integrates multiple IoT devices, sensors, and intelligent decision-making algorithms to enhance user convenience, security, and energy efficiency.
+A comprehensive Smart Home Automation project that integrates multiple IoT devices, sensors, and intelligent decision-making algorithms to enhance user convenience, security, and energy efficiency.

 ---

 ## 📖 Overview

-This project showcases the design and implementation of an **AI-driven Smart Home System** capable of automating tasks, monitoring environmental parameters, and adapting to user habits.
-It was built as part of an academic research and practical implementation effort.
+This project showcases the design and implementation of an **Smart Home System** capable of automating tasks, monitoring environmental parameters.
+It was built as part of an University project.

 Key highlights:
 - **IoT device control** for home automation